StachRedeker/ArduinoMinimalCircuit/README.md

   return (digitalRead(b1) || digitalRead(b2));
 }
 ```

+So, no need for truth tables.
+We are ~abusing~ using the build-in logic operations that the ATmega328P already has.
+Observe that the use of seperate functions is not strictly necessary.
+The contents of the function can also be placed directly in the `switch` statement.
+However, this would harm the readability of the code, so I opted not to do this.

 And I allow myself some shortcuts with the inverse version of the gates: [^NAND]